MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-governance-trial-user-guide.md

 description: Step-by-step guide to help you quickly get started with the app governance add-on trial
 ---

-# Trial user guide: App governance add-on to Defender for Cloud Apps
+# Quick guide: App governance capability in Defender for Cloud Apps

-Welcome to the step-by-step guide to help you quickly get started with the app governance add-on trial.
+Welcome to the step-by-step guide to help you quickly get started with app governance in Microsoft Defender for Cloud Apps.

-Before getting into the details of setting up your trial, and recommended key features to try, let's review the relationship between the app governance add-on and Microsoft Defender for Cloud Apps.
+Before getting into the details of setting up app governance, and recommended key features to try, let's review the relationship between the app governance capability and Microsoft Defender for Cloud Apps.

 ## Managing risks from apps